DerekGloudemans/2D-Truss-Optimization/README.md

                7  14 XC1;
                8  15 XC1];

-The first value of raLoads indicates load on node 1 in x-direction.
-The second value indicates load on node 1 in y-direction.
-The third value indicates load on node 2 in x-direction, etc. raLoads is (2m-3) x 1; since three of the four loads for the support nodes (the last 2 nodes) are omitted as there cannot be loads on the truss in these locations or the loads would be transferred directly to the supports.
+The first value of raLoads indicates the load on node 1 in x-direction.
+The second value indicates the load on node 1 in y-direction.
+The third value indicates the load on node 2 in x-direction, and so on. raLoads is (2m-3) x 1, since any degree of freedom at which a support acts are omitted.
+There cannot be loads on the truss in these locations or the loads would be transferred directly to the supports.
+In practice, the y-direction of the second-to-last node and both directions of the last node are constrained by supports.

     raLoads = [0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 -600 0 -1200 0 -600 0 0 0 0 0];